dxw/playbook/README.md

 Always remember that all tickets except monitoring issues are subject to the SLA: whether raised by someone within dxw or by a client.

-If you think we have breached the SLA badly, or have breached our contractual SLA, you should contact the client to apologise and let them know what we're going to do about it.
+If you think we have breached the SLA badly, or have breached our contractual SLA, we contact the client to apologise and let them know what we're going to do about it.

 #### Sampling